lorenzo85/scenarios-ica/egress-gateways/step10/text.md

-Update the virtual service resource named `direct-httbin-through-egress-gateway` in the `default` namespace created previously to route *HTTPS* egress traffic host `httpbin.org` from the *mesh* to the Istio egress gateway service: `istio-egressgateway.istio-system.svc.cluster.local` and *from* *httpbin-egressgateway* *to* the final destination `httpbin.org`.
+Update the virtual service resource named `direct-httbin-through-egress-gateway` in the `default` namespace created previously to route *HTTPs* egress traffic host `httpbin.org` from the *mesh* to the Istio egress gateway service: `istio-egressgateway.istio-system.svc.cluster.local` and *from* *httpbin-egressgateway* *to* the final destination `httpbin.org`.